 - Supervising: You will probably do some supervisions for your college, or for your supervisor.
 As this is often the only teaching experience available to Cambridge students it is a good idea to get the experience.
 For the necessary training, see Section 5.
 You will need to allocate time to prepare for supervisions (marking students' work, figuring out how to do the problems) in addition to the actual hours of supervision.
-There are advantages to putting all supervisions on one afternoon, and supervising more than one afternoon a week begins to be too much. - Recreation: Mathematical research is often frustrating.
+There are advantages to putting all supervisions on one afternoon, and supervising more than one afternoon a week begins to be too much.
+Please keep in mind though: any teaching you do is voluntary. - Recreation: Mathematical research is often frustrating.
 Going to seminars, supervising, even taking courses provide some relief from the unremitting struggle to understand, but it is worthwhile also pursuing some recreation sport, music, or other entertainment to balance the mathematics.
 If this is a gregarious occupation (team sports, choir or orchestra) so much the better.
 Exactly what activity you choose to get involved in is unimportant, but it is important to recognise that growing stale and fed-up with mathematics is a real danger, and steps to avoid that should be taken quite deliberately.
 Choose a suitable antidote to mathematical staleness; make room for it in your schedule.